Test data management (TDM) is the process of provisioning the needed data to fully test software apps while ensuring data privacy compliance.

 With production data fragmented across multiple enterprise systems, ensuring complete and harmonized data for testing is a constant struggle.
 The need to mask data, as required by privacy regulations, and create synthetic data to augment the existing dataset, adds an additional layer of complexity.

 For data engineering and testing teams, delivering high-quality test data environments, at a rapid pace, is critical.
-This paper reviews the challenges faced on the journey to DevOps test data provisioning, and the steps required to equip you with test data management tools capable of addressing your current and future needs.
+This paper reviews the challenges faced on the journey to DevOps test data provisioning, and the steps required to equip you with test data management software capable of addressing your current and future needs.

 DevOps and test data automation